 We currently do not limit our focus to any specific industry and we may invest in larger or smaller companies on occasion.
-We classify the industries of our portfolio companies by end-market (such as healthcare and pharmaceuticals, and business services) and not by the products or services (such as software) directed to those end-markets.
+We classify the industries of our portfolio companies by end-market (such as healthcare, and business services) and not by the products or services (such as software) directed to those end-markets.

-As of December 31, 2014, no industry represented more than 17.3% of our total investment portfolio.
+As of December 31, 2015, no industry represented more than 21.2% of our total investment portfolio based on fair value.

 Investment Structuring.
 We focus on investing at the top of the capital structure and protecting that position.
-As of December 31, 2014, approximately 97.8% of our portfolio was invested in secured debt, including 89.0% in first-lien debt investments.
+As of December 31, 2015, approximately 96.3% of our portfolio was invested in secured debt, including 88.2% in first-lien debt investments.
 We carefully diligence and structure investments to include strong investor covenants.
 As a result, we structure investments with a view to creating opportunities for early intervention in the event of non-performance or stress.
 In addition, we seek to retain effective voting control in investments over the loans or particular class of securities in which we invest through maintaining affirmative voting positions or negotiating consent rights that allow us to retain a blocking position.
 We also aim for our loans to mature on a medium term, between two to six years after origination.
-For the year ended December 31, 2014, the weighted average term on new investment commitments in new portfolio companies was 4.7 years.
+For the year ended December 31, 2015, the weighted average term on new investment commitments in new portfolio companies was 5.0 years.